-David Hennings' practice encompasses all types of defense litigation from product liability to insurance extra-contractual claims.
-David has specialized in defending trucking companies and their drivers.
-He has handled over 800 cases arising out of truck accidents involving a variety of liability theories, serious injury, and wrongful death claims.
+David Hennings' practice encompassed all types of defense litigation from product liability to insurance extra-contractual claims.
+David specialized in defending trucking companies and their drivers.
+He handled over 800 cases arising out of truck accidents involving a variety of liability theories, serious injury, and wrongful death claims.

 Defense verdict for the defendant trucking company in an admitted liability case where it was established there was no biomechanical cause for the plaintiff's claimed injuries.

 After a two-week wrongful death trial where six teenagers were joyriding in a vehicle that rolled, resulting in one teen's death, the total verdict against the defendant driver for the estate and family of the deceased was $125,000 due to jury findings that 55% of the fault for the accident rested with the other passengers and the decedent.